Tinashe-code/Lithium-Ion-Battery-Sate-of-Health-Estimation/README.md

 ## Technologies Used:
 1. Python

-    Description: Python serves as the primary programming language for the development of the churn machine learning model, data preprocessing, and analysis.
+    Description: Python serves as the primary programming language for the development of the battery state of health estimation model.

 2. Machine Learning Libraries
 a.
 TensorFlow and Keras